KAI KF-21 Boramae: Testing achievements

 On 4 April 2023, the KF-21 successfully conducted a weapon separation test with AIM-2000 short-range air-to-air missile test round.
 This test aimed to verify the safety by checking for changes in the aircraft's structure, engine, and aerodynamic characteristics that can occur when weapons are separated from the fighter jet, and to confirm the normal operation of avionics systems related to weapon operation.

 On 16 May 2023, DAPA announced that the fifth prototype successfully completed its maiden flight, taking off from the 3rd Training Wing in Sacheon and flying over the South Sea.
 With the successful maiden flight of the fifth prototype, all four single-seat KF-21 prototypes have now completed their first flights.
 The fifth prototype will primarily conduct avionics performance verification tests, including those for the AESA radar, and is scheduled to undergo aerial refueling tests in the second half of 2023.

 On 23 May 2023, DAPA revealed the site of the mounting demonstration for the Meteor medium-range air-to-air missile and the AIM-2000 short-range air-to-air missile.

 On May 16, 2023, DAPA announced that the KF-21 Boramae had been declared "provisionally suitable for combat."
 After over two decades of development, including more than 200 flight tests, the KF-21 has proven its capabilities, such as supersonic and night flight, and has successfully tested its Active Electronically Scanned Array (AESA) radar and AIM-2000 air-to-air missile separation.

 On 28 June, DAPA announced that the sixth prototype successfully completed its maiden flight, taking off from the 3rd Training Wing in Sacheon, and flying for 33 minutes from 3:49 PM to 4:22 PM.
 With the successful maiden flight of the sixth prototype, all six KF-21 flight test prototypes have now completed their first flights.
 This milestone comes 11 months after the first prototype's successful flight on 19 July 2022.

 On 12 October 2023, the KF-21 prototypes 3 and 4 conducted a formation flight.

-On 20 October 2023, at the Seoul ADEX, the KF-21 showcased its technological capabilities during a five-minute demonstration, performing maneuvers such as horizontal sharp turns and inverted flights.
+On 20 October 2023, at the Seoul ADEX, the KF-21 showcased its technological capabilities during a five-minute demonstration, performing manoeuvres such as horizontal sharp turns and inverted flights.
 This was the first time the aircraft's flight performance was revealed to the public.

 On 12 January 2024, the KF-21 second prototype successfully conducted a high angle of attack (AOA) flight stability test.
 The aircraft maintained a maximum pitch angle of approximately 70 degrees, flew to an altitude of over 38,000 feet, and then successfully returned to a stable flight condition after reaching a low-speed state (below approximately 20 KCAS).